Collins0399/Linux-admin-DevOps-practices/README.md

 - Applied consistent group permissions on shared directories across two or more servers

 ---
-## Day 2 - Linux User Setup with a Non-Interactive Shell
+## Day 2: Temporary User Setup with Expiry